-Rocky Mountain Juniper (Juniperus scopulorum). an Idaho native, attains heights of 20-30 feet with a medium to rapid growth rate.
+Rocky Mountain Juniper (Juniperus scopulorum), an Idaho native, attains heights of 20-30 feet with a medium to rapid growth rate.
 Although highly drought tolerant, Rocky Mountain juniper grows on a wide range of soils and will tolerate a high water table.
 It forms a very dense, symmetrical crown and is a superior small tree for windbreaks in this region.
 In winter it changes color from shades of gray to purple gray.
+We grow the NRCS release 'Bridger Select'.
 Wildlife benefit: This tree provides excellent cover and food for Idaho birds and is also useful for nesting and roosting sites.

 Scotch Pine (Pinus sylvestris), native to northern Eurasia, has a rapid growth rate, reaching mature heights of 40-70 feet.
 Widely used for windbreaks, this pine is generally easy to establish, adapting well to a variety of soil conditions.
 It is not suited for desert areas, and the lower branches tend to die out at close spacings.
-We grow the Guadarrama variety which has superior form and color, although is not as hardy as other varieties.
+We grow the Austrian Hills variety which is fast growing and does better in colder, drier climates than other varieties.
 Wildlife benefit: Chipmunks and birds eat the seeds.